BrianMouraJr/SVG-Logo-Maker/README.md

 - [License](#license)

 ## Installation
+Open this app with your IDE.
+Install dependencies, npm i
-You will need to clone this repo's SSH keys.
-From there, you will open this app with your IDE.
-In your terminal, type in "node index.js" and answer the prompts.
+Then type in "npm run start" and answer the prompts.

 ## Usage
 By answering four questions, this application allows the user to easily create a logo with 2-3 characters, customizable colors, and choose a logo shape.